-There are many factors that affect when a work becomes part of the public domain, including when and where the work was first published, the type of work and the publisher.
-For example, the Berne Convention, an international treaty about copyright, states that the copyrights for most types of works must last at least 50 years after the author’s death, but countries are free to set longer copyright terms in their own laws.
+There are many factors that determine when a work becomes part of the public domain.
+Some of these factors include when and where the work was first published, the type of work and the publisher.
+For example, the Berne Convention, an international treaty about copyright, states that the copyright for most types of works must last at least 50 years after the author’s death.
+Countries, however, are free to set longer copyright terms within their own laws.

 - How can I make sure the content I post to Instagram doesn't violate copyright law?

 - How does Instagram process United States Digital Millennium Copyright Act (DMCA) counter-notifications?

 - What is copyright and what does it protect?

 - Can I still violate another person's copyright on Instagram if I didn't intend to infringe?

 - How can I make sure the content I post to Instagram doesn't violate trademark law?